Refr900/any_more_questions/README.md

 ## Build

-You must have Python and pip suspended.

-And you must have .env file with:
+You must have .env file with:

 ```console
 LOGGING_LEVEL=INFO
 BOT_TOKEN=<...>